 For example, to install R library pacman

-you can verify that it is available on conda-forge
+you can verify that it is available on anaconda.org; then you can install it using:

-to install it to the r_libs
+to install it to the r-base

 environment that we have previously configured.

-Install other Python packages: use micromamba
+Install other Python packages

-For example, to install Python library pacman
+For example, to install Python library seaborn

-you can verify that it is available on conda-forge
+you can verify that it is available on anaconda.org; then you can install it using:

-to install it to the python_libs
+to install it to the python

 environment that we have previously configured.

-For packages not available on conda, you can use the regular approaches to install them, such as from pypi via pip install
+Similarly, for packages not available on conda, you can use the regular approaches to install them, such as from pypi via pip install

 ; again try avoid doing that but rely on conda as much as possible.